energywebfoundation/vc-api-owf/apps/vc-api/docs/workflows/workflow-tutorials/single-credential-workflow-tutorial.md

 ### 2. Permanent Resident Card verification

-#### 2.1 [Verifier] Configure Credential Exchange
+#### 2.0 [Verifier] Configure Credential Workflow

-The Verifier needs to configure the parameters of the credential exchange by sending an [Exchange Definition](../exchanges.md#exchange-definitions).
+The Verifier needs to configure the parameters of the credential exchange by sending a [Workflow Definition](../README.md#workflow-definitions).
-To do this, navigate to the `Vc Api Controller create Exchange` under `vc-api/exchanges` and send with the json below.
+To do this, navigate to the `Vc Api Controller create Workflow` under `vc-api/workflows` and send with the json below.

 Send the request as described below.

 **Request URL**

-`{VC API base url}/v1/vc-api/exchanges`
+`{VC API base url}/v1/vc-api/workflows`

 **HTTP Verb**